 I continue to add more light highlights to the cup – though they vary in brightness and temperature – some are a little lighter and brighter than other areas.
 It is good to have this variation when studying how to paint light, as your painting will look flat otherwise.

-Add the remaining elements to the reflection painting
+How to paint the other elements in the reflection painting

-How to paint the book at the base of the glass painting
+Painting the book at the base of the glass

 Here I use my palette knife to scrape away some of the brown paint on the lower right side to clean up the area.
 As I don’t want any of the brown color to mix with the new paint I will apply to that area.